eosnetworkfoundation/grant-framework/applications/TheLostDiamond_Milestone2.md

 ### Overview

 - **Name:** The Lost Diamond Adventure Race.
-- **Brief Description:** The Lost Diamond is a real-world P2E treasure hunt where the goal is to find The Lost Diamond by conquering checkpoint NFTs all around the world.
-A fun, exciting and easy-to-understand GameFi project to let people discover and learn about EOS, Web3 and NFTs.
+- **Brief Description:** The Lost Diamond is a real-world treasure hunt game where the goal is to find The Lost Diamond by conquering checkpoint NFTs all around the world.
+A fun, exciting and easy-to-understand GameFi project to let people outside the crypto space discover and learn about EOS, Web3 and NFTs.

-  - Please watch this updated pitch: https://youtu.be/GUlSCTZtXZc
+  - Project status and pitch presentation May 2023: https://youtu.be/GUlSCTZtXZc
   - YouTube-channel: https://www.youtube.com/@thelostdiamondrace
   - DappRadar: https://dappradar.com/dapp/captain-black-bill
-  - This 90 second intro video will give a good overview: https://youtu.be/3BKr1uY6nZ8
+  - The first 90 second intro video from December 2021: https://youtu.be/3BKr1uY6nZ8

 - **Relationship to EOS Network / Antelope:**
-The EOS Mainnet is the only technology platform available that has the requirements needed to make The Lost Diamond Adventure Race work:
+The EOS Mainnet is the only financial platform available that has the requirements needed to make The Lost Diamond Adventure Race work:
   - Send money to anyone in the world in less than three seconds with no fees.
   - With a VISA-card from Coinbase, users can spend that money in their local store just a few minutes later.
   - User friendly tools (e.g. Anchor, Port, Bloks.io)